 Why should they be concerned about some event that was going to happen more than two thousand years from now?
 Are they future historians or something?

 Put it this way: Would you be concerned about something that will happen more than 2,000 years from now?

 This would mean - after 2,000 years - that billions upon billions of people are floating around this limbo purgatory state.
 Where are they?
 And how are they floating around if their physical bodies are not decomposed?
-Is there a cave somewhere where literally hundreds of billions of people are waiting for judgement day?
+Is there a cave somewhere where literally hundreds of billions of people are waiting for judgment day?
 If so, why haven't any of the exploration teams - who have been drilling hundreds of miles deep and descending into caves and mines - found them?

-The reason is because this state of purgatory is fiction.
+The reason is that this state of purgatory is fiction.
 Yes, people do move on after the death of their physical bodies.
 But they move on to their next destination, depending upon their consciousness and activities within this lifetime.

 This also defines "the end" - the end of our physical lifetimes, when our physical body dies and we leave it behind.

 Or, a person may have chosen during their lifetime to follow Jesus' instructions and focus their lives upon learning to love and serve God.
 At the end of their physical lifetime such a person journeys home to the spiritual realm: This is the "gospel of the kingdom" Jesus is discussing in the above verse.